Photosynq/PhotosynQ-Documentation/docs/desktop-application/protocols.md

 ## Create a new Protocol

 You can create a new Macro by opening the Macro editor selecting **File → New Protocol...** from the main menu or use the shortcut <kbd>Ctrl/⌘</kbd>+<kbd>5</kbd>.
-The macro template will be automatically added to your Code Editor and you are asked to pick a measurement from your Notebook to use as your measurement template.
-You can select that measurement at any time selecting **Measurement** from the **Menu Bar**, but it is easier to start with a measurement provided.
+The macro template will automatically add to your Code Editor and you will be asked to pick a measurement from your Notebook to use as your measurement template.
+You can select that measurement at any time by selecting **Measurement** from the **Menu Bar**, but it is easier to start with a measurement provided.

 ## Editing an existing Protocol